Fliplet/fliplet-cli/docs/Platform-Android.md

 if (Modernizr.android) {
   // code here will only run on Android devices
 }

+if (Fliplet.Env.is('native')) {
+  // code here will run on Android, iOS and Windows devices but not on web }
 ```

+---

 ## Enable the use of back button